KevinBatdorf/pattern-css/readme.txt

 Add custom CSS to any block or pattern, including reusable patterns too.
 Your styles will be optimized, minified, and inlined directly into the page *only* where the block is used.
 If you set the block as synced, then the styles will be updated everywhere the block is used!

 = How to =
-- Every block will have a new "Additional CSS" settings panel at the botom.
+- Every block will have a new "Additional CSS" settings panel.
 - To target a block, you must use the `[block]` selector.
-- To target any element *inside* the block, you can use the normal CSS selectors.
+- To target any element *inside* the block, use the normal CSS selector.
-- Use `!important` if needed to override some of your theme styles (use sparingly)
+- Use `!important` if needed to override your theme styles (use sparingly)

 = Features =
 - Scopes styles to the block so that parent/sibling blocks arent affected